 We identified a general effect of prophages in bacterial genomes that could also be linked to their virulence genes.
 Genomic rearrangement of prophage sequences was observed in proximity to the virulence factor zinc binding alcohol dehydrogenase.
 While the influence of the alcohol dehydrogenase virulence factors on these genomic changes is unclear, the presence of such changes itself could provide evidence for the role of prophages in mediating inversions and other rearrangements in bacterial genomes.45 The increased genetic diversity could aid bacteria in adapting to stressful environments during infection.

 Two prophages were identified in the study as being both prevalent within A. pittii and containing a large quantity of virulence factors: Acinetobacter phages YMC11/11/R3177 (Genbank accession NC_041866.1) and YMC/09/02/B1251_ABA_BP (Genbank accession NC_019541.1).
-While the former has not been extensively researched, studies on the latter have demonstrated that YMC/09/02/B1251_ABA_BP is a ubiquitous and mobile prophage shared among many A. baumannii strains.46 As a result, these two prophages could be major mediators of virulence gene transfer within and between Acinetobacter species, and it is necessary that they be studied further.
+While the former has not been extensively researched, studies on the latter have demonstrated that YMC/09/02/B1251_ABA_BP is a ubiquitous and mobile prophage shared among many A. baumannii strains.46 The similarity between the A.pitti and A.baumannii prophages is shown in Supplementary Figure 2.
+As a result, these two prophages could be major mediators of virulence gene transfer within and between Acinetobacter species, and it is necessary that they be studied further.

 This study provides conclusive evidence for the existence of virulent prophages within A. pittii.
 However, it was limited by a few factors.
 The sample of 25 A. pittii strains used in the study was relatively small, as only these strains were available at the time of the study.
 The small sample size could also have affected our search for the most prophage-dense regions in A. pittii chromosomes.
 Given A. pittii’s increasing clinical relevance, it is expected that more strains will be catalogued in the future.
 This will allow subsequent A. pittii analysis to be more comprehensive and revealing.
-Additionally, td Finally, our study was stringent in applying high cutoff standards: we analyzed only intact prophages and virulence genes which were present with an E-value of less than 1 × 10-20 when compared to VFDB.
+Additionally, this study focused on a bioinformatics approach to analyze bacterial genomes and the evidence provided is not supported by experimental data.
+Finally, our study was stringent in applying high cutoff standards: we analyzed only intact prophages and virulence genes which were present with an E-value of less than 1 × 10-20 when compared to VFDB.
 This allowed a high-degree confidence in our results.

 In general, our study revealed the existence of numerous prophages within A. pittii.
 Furthermore, we catalogued these sequences’ effects on bacterial virulence, antibiotic resistance, and genome structure.
 Our results further understanding of this nosocomial pathogen, its pathogenicity mechanisms, and its bacterial relatives.